mhowlett/confluent-kafka-python/tests/README.md

     $ ./tests/run.sh unit

-To run a specific integration test `mode` or set of `modes` use the following syntax
+To run a specific integration test `mode` (i.e. collection of tests to run) or set of `modes` use the following syntax

     $ ./tests/run.sh <test mode 1> <test mode 2>..